Our Audiology Clinic in Calgary Can Help

 - Earwax buildup

 When you visit our hearing loss experts at Audiology Innovations, we’ll perform a hearing evaluation to get to the root cause of your hearing problems.
-For situations where surgery cannot fix the problem, we offer an array quality hearing aids, listening devices and other forms of ear protection that can help.
+For situations where surgery cannot fix the problem, we offer an array of quality hearing aids, listening devices and other forms of ear protection that can help.

 Sensorineural Hearing Loss (SNHL)